 - It will appear that there is a lot of sauce prior to mixing it in with the pasta.
 This is okay!
 Once combined with the pasta, the sauce will thicken more and the pasta will absorb some of it.

-- If you'd like to make the sauce nut-free you can substitute unsweetened Soy Milk, Rice Milk, or Oat Milk for the Almond Milk.
+- If you'd like to make the sauce nut-free you can use unsweetened Soy Milk, Rice Milk, or Oat Milk.

 Nutrition Information:Yield: 6 Serving Size: 1